input-output-hk/mithril/docs/website/root/mithril/advanced/threat-model.md

 Total dependencies: 267
 ```

-- SPOs infrastructure:
+- SPO infrastructure:
-  - Block producing host configuration
+  - Block-producing host configuration
   - Relay hosts configuration
-  - Firewall/private network
+  - Firewall/private network.

-### Entry Points
+### Entry points

-- mithril-aggregator HTTP port
+- `mithril-aggregator` HTTP port
-- mithril-relay HTTP port
+- `mithril-relay` HTTP port.

 ## Assumptions

 The core Mithril protocol is considered safe, and its analysis is out of scope for this document.
 It is computationally infeasible to:

 - Forge a valid aggregate signature from forged signing keys
-- Forge individual signatures to impersonate a legitimate signer
+- Forge individual signatures to impersonate a legitimate signer.

 More information about the core Mithril protocol and its security is available in the [research paper](https://iohk.io/en/research/library/papers/mithril-stake-based-threshold-multisignatures/).

 ## Assets

-For each asset, we first identify which part of the **CIA Triad** (Confidentiality, Integrity, Availability) it requires.
+For each asset, we first identify which part of the **CIA triad** (Confidentiality, Integrity, Availability) it requires.
 An asset may be a resource, a piece of data (for example, keys), or a process that may be affected.
 We then identify threats and possible countermeasures.

 #### KES private keys